Want to know how to do laundry like a pro? Our essential laundry hacks guide will ensure you'll never get a laundry load wrong again.

 - Reshape your clothes while they're still damp

 - Select cooler and shorter tumble drying cycles

 - Hang shirts, skirts, dresses and jackets on hangers to dry, then fold them carefully when thoroughly dry.
 This will help you avoid ironing in most cases.

 - Still got a few items that need tackling?
 Iron them while they're still damp – it's quicker and easier.

 Choose a new iron from our pick of the best models on the market.

 Need a new ironing board?
 Find the best one for your home here.

-Laundry hack #14: Your iron is leaving sticky residue on your clothes
+Laundry hacks 14: Your iron is leaving sticky residue on your clothes

-Laundry hack #15: Your washing just never ever looks that clean
+Laundry hacks 15: Your laundry just never ever looks that clean

-Why?
-If your washing rarely looks as bright or smells as fresh as it should, it's likely that your washing machine itself needs cleaning.
+Why does my laundry not look clean?
+If your laundry rarely looks as bright or smells as fresh as it should, it's likely that your washing machine itself needs cleaning.